scanabc/testdrive/index.md

 good signs that new generation is more adventorous, I still wonder: how many good ideas are left undone because of misconceptions about entrepreneurship.

-Years after I made my promise, I ended up in a situation where I could give entrepreneurship a spin.
+Years after I made my promise, I was in a situation where I could give entrepreneurship a spin.
 Me and my colleagues at the University of Oulu thought we had something to contribute to the world.
 We had two options.
 Spread the word through academic papers, or through a commercial company.
 I had just gone a